Deb thru-hiked the Appalachian Trail and is a Search & Rescue volunteer and writer living in Flagstaff, AZ.

 Nowadays, it's estimated that the Trail Days festival easily brings in more than $1 million to Damascus during that single long weekend.
 Many of the local businesses depend on Trail Days, which is said to be kind of like Christmas for Damascus.

-The Hiker Talent Show - Where just about anything goes
+The Hiker Talent Show

 Are you a hiker who sings or dances?
 Do you play an instrument or write and recite poetry?
 Are you a hiking stand-up comic or Shakespearean actor?
 How about an acrobat?
-Whatever your talent might be -- or even if you're not particularly talented but want your time on the Trail Days stage -- there's a spot for you in the talent show.
+Whatever your talent might be—or even if you're not particularly talented but want your time on the Trail Days stage—there's a spot for you in the talent show.
 Actually, in the years I was there, I saw some really good to great acts of all kinds.

-The Trail Days Parade - Considered the highlight of the festival
+The Trail Days Parade

 What I consider the signature event of Trail Days is the hiker parade, which takes place on Saturday afternoon.
 In the procession, you'll probably see a marching band, fire engines, and high school girls competing for the title of Appalachian Trail Queen.
 And you'll definitely see a few thousand hikers.

-The hikers are loosely grouped by the year they completed the Trail.
+The hikers are loosely grouped by the year they completed the trail.
 Some wear their grungy hiker garb, while others wear costumes, many of which are makeshift and some of which are quite small.
 Streams of water from big squirt guns fly between paraders and spectators along Laurel Avenue, the main street through Damascus.
-The years I attended, a moving catapult launched water balloons a very long way.
+The years I attended, a moving catapult-launched water balloons a very long way.

-The Drum Circle And Bonfire - Another Trail Days Tradition
+The Drum Circle and Bonfire

-A bonfire, drumming and dancing go together like thru-hikers and eau-de-sweat.
-Or thru-hikers and blisters and funky-colored toe nails.
-Or thru-hikers and BIG appetites.
+A bonfire, drumming, and dancing go together like thru-hikers and eau-de-sweat.
+Or thru-hikers and blisters and funky-colored toenails.
+Or thru-hikers and big appetites.
 And every year at Trail Days when the sun goes down, you'll probably hear the drumming well before you spot the glow of the fire.